 I grew up in the military.
-My father was stationed at Fort Knox, Kentucky.
-I was between the ages of 9 and 10 years
+My father was stationed at Fort Knox, Kentucky and I was between the ages of 9 and 10 years

 old.
 When everybody was supposed to be in bed, I would be under my covers listening to my transistor radio.
 I

 This was around 1965 and AM (not FM) was king.
 The only problem was you could only tune WLS at night.
 They

 would always play the latest and greatest rock -n- roll long before anybody else.

 So there I was one night trying to tune in WLS when it happened.
 I have never been the same.
 It was a radio

 drama.
 Alone, under the covers, in the dark the drama began to unfold.
 I started using my mind's eye.
 I started

 that I could not touch.
 I started using my imagination in a way that was foreign to me.
 After that, at night, I would

 try to find a station that played Old Time Radio (it wasn't called that then).

 The years came and went.
 I met Sheila (my wife) and we got married in 1975.
 I would every now and then find a

 show on the radio for her to listen to.
 Like me, she feel in love with them.
 In 1977 she gave birth to our oldest son,

 young men.
 And we are very proud and happy with the way they turned out.

 Around 1995 someone at work talked me into getting a computer.
 We bought a used one and started on the road

 to the Internet.
-Many years later, and a couple of computers, we have a pretty good collection of Old Time Radio shows.
+Many years later, and a couple of computers, we have a pretty good collection of radio dramas

 Remember, imagination is a terrible thing to waste.